Potential Threats to Our Groundwater

 A study by the U.S. Geological Survey published in 2002 brought attention to PPCPs in water.
 In a sampling of 139 susceptible streams in 30 states, detectable yet minute quantities of PPCPs were found in 80 percent of the streams.
 The most common pharmaceuticals detected were steroids and nonprescription drugs.
 Antibiotics, prescription medication, detergents, fire retardants, pesticides and natural and synthetic hormones were also found.

 The potential human health risks associated with minute levels of PPCPs in water in general and drinking water in particular is still being determined.
-Until more is known, there is much the public health and environmental protection community can do to educate the public about the risks and best practices concerning the use and disposal of PPCPs, thus protecting drinking water sources.
+Until more is known, there is much the public health and environmental protection community can do to educate the public about taking proactive steps concerning the use and disposal of PPCPs.